VeryGoodOpenSource/very_good_infinite_list/README.md

   //
   // If `null`, nothing is shown.
   emptyBuilder: (context) => const Center(child: Text('No items.')),

+  // Flag used to center the empty builder, it is optional and defaults to false
+  centerEmpty: true,

   // An optional builder that's shown at the end of the list when [isLoading]
   // is `true`.